verida/verida-vue-components/README.md

 > NB: enter npm package name using this prefix e.g `@verida/vue-my-component`

-in the cmd options select the project directory ti be `./component/name-of-the-component`
+in the cmd options select the project directory to be `./component/name-of-the-component`